About Dental Amalgam Fillings

 Dental amalgam is a dental filling material used to fill cavities caused by tooth decay.
 It has been used for more than 150 years in hundreds of millions of patients around the world.

 Dental amalgam is a mixture of metals, consisting of liquid (elemental) mercury and a powdered alloy composed of silver, tin, and copper.
 Approximately 50% of dental amalgam is elemental mercury by weight.
 The chemical properties of elemental mercury allow it to react with and bind together the silver/copper/tin alloy particles to form an amalgam.

 Dental amalgam fillings are also known as “silver fillings” because of their silver-like appearance.
-Silver fillings do contain silver but also contain elemental mercury.
+Despite the name, "silver fillings" do contain elemental mercury.